Food security and nutrition

 Conflict

-Armed conflicts such as those in Sudan, Gaza and Ukraine disrupt food production, displace huge numbers of people, restrict humanitarian access and destroy infrastructure and livelihoods.
+Armed conflicts like in Sudan, Gaza and Ukraine disrupt food production, displace huge numbers of people, restrict humanitarian access and destroy infrastructure and livelihoods.

 Effects of climate change

-Extreme weather events like droughts, floods and cyclones are increasingly frequent due to climate change.
-This means it is harder to produce reliable crops and healthy livestock.
+Droughts, floods and cyclones are increasingly frequent due to climate change.
+This means it is harder to reliably produce food.

 Economic shocks

-Inflation, currency devaluation and rising food and fuel prices mean families have less purchasing power and governments are less able to subsidise prices.
-The lingering effects of the COVID-19 pandemic and other disruptions to global supply chains are also driving food prices up.
+Inflation and rising food and fuel prices mean families have less money and governments are less able to subsidise prices.
+The lingering effects of the COVID-19 pandemic and other disruptions to global supply chains are also pushing families deeper into poverty.

 In Kilifi County, Kenya, a group of local mothers has stepped in as dinner ladies, making sure children get a hot meal – and therefore keep coming to class.